District of Columbia Fire and Emergency Medical Services Department: Mayor Muriel Bowser and Chief Gregory Dean

-In June 2015, Jullette M. Saussy was named the medical director of DC Fire and EMS.
-On January 29, 2016, she announced her resignation from that position in a letter to Mayor Muriel Bowser.
+In June 2015, Dr. Jullette M. Saussy was selected to serve as the Medical Director of DC Fire and EMS.
+On January 29, 2016, just months after her appointment, she announced her resignation from that position in a letter to Mayor Muriel Bowser.
 In her letter, she called the department's culture "highly toxic to the delivery of any semblance of quality pre-hospital medical care."